 Zonal services are effectively in separate Update Domains as updates are rolled out to one zone at a time.

 AZs are visible and configurable.
 Two zonal services placed in the same logical zone are also placed in the same physical zone.
 This allows services of different types to take advantage of the highly available qualities that a zone provides.

 Availability Sets were the first Azure primitive to support high availability within a region.

 Warning: Availability Sets are implemented at the hardware rack level, which can cause issues when deploying PCF on Azure.
-See Placement Group Pinning Issues.
+For more information, see Placement Group Pinning Issues below.

-- They are a logical concept that ensures multiple VMs in the same set are spread evenly across 3 Fault Domains and either 5 or 20 Update Domains.
+They are a logical concept that ensures multiple VMs in the same set are spread evenly across three Fault Domains and either five or 20 Update Domains.

-In PCF on Azure in AS HA mode, VMs for a particular job are pinned to a placement group determined when the first VM in the Availability Set is provisioned.
+In PCF on Azure in Availability Set HA mode, VMs for a particular job are pinned to a placement group determined when the first VM in the Availability Set is provisioned.
 This is because BOSH places VMs for each job within the same Availability Set.